 - less support material used in the build process (well discuss this next).

-- Aesthetics, a better looking object.
+- Aesthetics, a truer to design print and better finish.

 Design fillets by adding the inner fillet radius and the wall thickness dimensions, this value will be the outer radius.
 By doing this you guarantee an equal wall thickness around the created curve..